Yogi Bear (film): Plot

-After Jellystone is shut down, Smith is forced to stay in Evergreen Park, and scolds Yogi for interfering with the festival.
-Seeing that their home is in danger of being destroyed, Yogi and Boo-Boo travel to Evergreen Park where they and Smith figure out Brown's plan.
-They all return to Jellystone with Rachel, where they learn that Boo-Boo's pet turtle is a rare and endangered species known as a "frog-mouthed" turtle, meaning that, according to law, the park cannot be destroyed if the turtle is living there.
+After Jellystone is shut down, Smith is demoted by Mayor Brown to serve in the polluted and urban city park of Evergreen Park, and scolds Yogi for interfering with the festival.
+A dejected Yogi finally decides to act like a regular bear, but Boo-Boo gets him to come to his senses by showing him cut-down trees.
+Seeing that their home is in danger of being destroyed, Yogi and Boo-Boo travel to Evergreen Park, where they and Smith figure out Brown's plan; Yogi and Smith reconcile in the process.
+They all return to Jellystone with Rachel, where they learn that Boo-Boo's pet turtle is a rare and endangered species known as a "frog-mouthed" turtle, meaning that, according to law, the park cannot be destroyed because the turtle is living there.

 The Chief of Staff learns about the turtle and sends Jones to kidnap it.
-On the day that Brown is planning a press conference to begin the destruction of the park, Smith, Rachel and the bears rescue the turtle and try to bring it to the media's attention.
-Jones, learning that he had been deceived by Mayor Brown, has a change of heart and helps the team bring the turtle to the press conference.
-At the press conference, Rachel reveals that she had installed a hidden camera in Boo-Boo's bow tie which had captured Brown admitting to his plan.
-Smith hooks up the camera to the jumbotron Brown is using for his press conference and shows the video, causing the crowd to turn against him.
-After Brown and his staff are arrested for their crimes, Jellystone Park is reopened and becomes a great success with Smith reappointed as head ranger, he and Rachel admit their feelings for each other, and Yogi and Boo-Boo stealing picnic baskets once again.
+On the day that Brown is planning a press conference to begin the destruction of the park, Smith, Rachel, and the bears rescue the turtle and try to bring it to the media's attention.
+Jones, learning that he had been deceived by Brown, has a change of heart and helps the team bring the turtle to the press conference.
+Brown has his guards steal the turtle and informs the group that he will break the law in order to achieve his goals and expresses confidence that if Ranger Smith tells the world about his crimes, that no one will believe him.

+While Brown gives his speech at the press conference, the gang recall that Rachel had installed a hidden camera in Boo-Boo's bow tie for her documentary, which had captured Brown's confession.
+While Yogi and Boo-Boo distract the security guards, Ranger Smith hooks up the camera to the jumbotron Brown is using for his press conference and shows the video, causing the crowd to turn against him.
+Mayor Brown tries to deny that the confession was real, but is ultimately exposed after the turtle, having escaped from Brown's guards, reveals himself to the crowd.
+After Brown and his staff get into legal trouble for their crimes, Jellystone Park is reopened and becomes a great success with Smith reinstated as head ranger along with the turtle as the park's main attraction.
+Smith and Rachel admit their feelings for each other and embrace, while Yogi and Boo-Boo return to stealing picnic baskets.